laravel/jetstream-docs/2.x/installation.md

 After installing the Jetstream package, you may execute the `jetstream:install` Artisan command.
 This command accepts the name of the stack you prefer (`livewire` or `inertia`).
 In addition, you may use the `--teams` switch to enable team support.

-If you would like to include "dark mode" support when scaffolding your application's frontend, simply provide the `--dark` directive when executing the `jetstream:install` command.

 The `jetstream:install` command will also install a suite of "feature" tests that provide test coverage for the features provided by Jetstream.
 If you would like to use [Pest PHP](https://pestphp.com) for testing, you may use the `--pest` switch to install a Pest test suite instead of the default PHPUnit test suite.